 You then have to select which merchants you want to ‘play’ at.
 Note that unselecting a location will reset your Local Champion tally to zero, so only change if you’re sure you want to.

 As you make more transactions than anyone else playing the game, status is gained at each retailer.
 The app keeps tally of how many transactions you have left to go before gaining Local Champion

-The app now also contains a neat ‘Places Nearby’ map view of merchants, showing how many transactions it would take to become local champion with them
+The app also contains a neat ‘Places Nearby’ map view of merchants, showing how many transactions it would take to become local champion with them.

 Playing the game and raking in the most points

 As I mentioned before, the game is based on the number of transactions at a given location in the 30 day period, and then points are awarded based on your dollar spend.
-As a result it’s easy to get involved – I probably have two or three transactions a week at my local Coles, and without trying I’m now the Local Champion at my local secondary supermarket, dry cleaner, petrol station and typical work lunch café.
+As a result, it’s easy to get involved – I probably have two or three transactions a week at my local Coles, and without trying I became the Local Champion at my local secondary supermarket, dry cleaner, petrol station and typical work lunch café.